 The film has been nominated for six Academy Awards, including best picture.

 Critics contend however that the film glorifies war and sanitises Kyle, who called Muslims “savages” in his memoir.
+Some have also drawn issue with Eastwood’s interpretation of the history leading up to the 2003 Iraq invasion.

 Jury selection in Kyle’s murder trial is set to begin on Thursday, the Los Angeles Times reported. – Reuters